-Teacher shows a blank features chart and discusses the “características” column with the students ensuring that all students are aware of their meanings.
+Teacher shows class the features chart below (removing the details on the Cinco de mayo and Dia de indepenedencia sides) and discusses only the center column of “características”, ensuring that all students are aware of their meanings.

-Group A has Cinco de Mayo cards and features/characteristic (fecha, razón de celebrar, personajes etc.).
-Link will allow you to make a copy and edit as desired.
+Partner A has Cinco de Mayo cards and features/characteristic (fecha, razón de celebrar, personajes etc.).
+(This link will allow you to make a copy and edit as desired.)

-Group B has Día de Independencia cards and features/characteristic.
-Link will allow you to make a copy and edit as desired.
+Partner B has Día de Independencia cards and features/characteristic.
+(This link will allow you to make a copy and edit as desired.)

 Class comes together as a whole to create the following features chart.
-Here is a link to the image below.
+Here is a link to a google doc of the image below.
 Here is a link to a blank more advanced features chart in Spanish.
 Link will allow you to make a copy and edit as desired.